uholeschak/ediabaslib/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VUFSVNBRQQBPJ)

 # Binary Compatibility
-A binary compatible api32.dll wrapper is existing, it's possible to replace the existing EDIABAS api32.dll with the EdiabasLib api32.dll and the applications are still working (The dll requires [.NET framework 4.7.2](https://www.microsoft.com/de-de/download/details.aspx?id=17718) or higher and [VS2015 C++ runtime](https://www.microsoft.com/de-de/download/details.aspx?id=48145) to be installed)!
+A binary compatible api32.dll wrapper is existing, it's possible to replace the existing EDIABAS api32.dll with the EdiabasLib api32.dll and the applications are still working (The dll requires [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) or higher, [.NET 8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and [VS C++ Runtime 64 bit](https://aka.ms/vs/17/release/vc_redist.x64.exe) or [VS C++ Runtime 32 bit](https://aka.ms/vs/17/release/vc_redist.x86.exe) to be installed)!
 This has been tested with Tool32, INPA and Rheingold.
 Since EdiabasNet is ignoring the EDIABAS.INI file you have to put your own EdiabasLib.config in the api32.dll directory.
 A compatible apiNET32.dll is also available, so it should be easy to port existing .NET applications that use the original EDIABAS library.

 # Android